 What Can Co-Occur With Sensory Processing Issues

 Sensory processing issues aren’t a diagnosis on their own.
 But they often co-occur with two conditions: ADHD and autism.
-Kids don’t have to have ADHD or autism to have sensory processing issues, however.
+Kids don’t have to have or autism to have sensory processing issues, however.

 Some of the signs of ADHD may look similar to the signs of sensory processing issues.
 Kids with either of these conditions might need to be in constant motion, for instance.
 But the reasons would be different.